 Despite Trony’s 16-year history and its position as a leading Chinese thin-film solar manufacturer, investors are feeling jittery.
 Not only has there been a rise in the number of overall IPOs in recent months — amid rising concerns that the stock market in general has grown expensive — but concerns are also mounting about a glut of solar goods next year.

 Concerns that polysilicon prices are pressuring thin-film makers into cutting prices has dampened enthusiasm in the sector.
-Share of U.S. thin-film company First Solar are down 2 percent in 2009, compared to a 13 percent gain in the Claymore/MAC Global Solar Energy Index ETF (which reflects the performance of companies across several segments of the solar industry).
+Share of U.S. thin-film company First Solar (s fslr) are down 2 percent in 2009, compared to a 13 percent gain in the Claymore/MAC Global Solar Energy Index ETF (which reflects the performance of companies across several segments of the solar industry).

 Despite Trony’s 28 percent net profit margin in the most recent quarter – a comfortable figure that IPO investors would normally welcome – the falling prices of solar modules have taken their toll.
 Trony’s gross margins fell to 39.8 percent of revenue last quarter, down from 44.9 percent in fiscal 2008.